max-monty/openai-app/README.md

-# Web-App
+# OpenAI-App

-This project is a minimalist boilerplate full-stack web app with a React frontend in the `client` directory and a Node.js/Express backend in the `server` directory.
+This project is a minimalist boilerplate full-stack chatbot web app with a React frontend in the `client` directory and a Node.js/Express backend in the `server` directory using the OpenAI API.

 ## Prerequisites

 - Node.js and npm (Node Package Manager)
+- An OpenAI API key (ensure this is set in your server's `.env` file or .bash_profile/.zshrc - see [OpenAI QuickStart Guide](https://platform.openai.com/docs/quickstart?context=node))

 ## Setup and Running the Application